Retirement Planning Advice Disclosure

 C. Preparing for Bad Scenarios

-The safe withdrawal amount assumes that you adjust the withdrawal rate and allocation according to our advice at least once per month;
+• You adjust your withdrawal rate and portfolio allocation according to our advice at least once per month.

-Withdrawal advice and graphs are in real terms, using an inflation rate of 2%; and
+• Withdrawal advice and related charts are presented in real (inflation-adjusted) terms, using a default 2% inflation rate.

 D. Accounting for Taxes on Withdrawals in Retirement